nerc-project/nerc-docs/docs/openstack/persistent-storage/mount-the-object-storage.md

     #WantedBy=remote-fs.target
     WantedBy=default.target

+The `network-online.target` lines ensure that mounting is not attempted until there's a network connection available.
 The service is launched as soon as the network is up and running, it mounts the bucket and remains active.
-Stopping the service causes the container to unmount from the mount point.

 ##### Launch the service